KapilSoni129/IIT-KGP_KLIV/README.md

 #Frontend installation making a build
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-Go to the project directory and insure all the packages are installed hence use:
+Go to the project directory and ensure all the packages are installed hence use:

 ### `npm install`
 To install all the frontend packages in your system

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 In the project directory, you can run:
 ### `npm start`

 Runs the app in the development mode.\